-- A. Inductive Loop Vehicle Detector: A detector consists of a conductor loop or series of loops installed in the roadway, lead-in (feeder) cable, and a sensor (amplifier) unit with power supply installed in a traffic signal controller cabinet. - 1.
-Cables: All cables must be UL approved. - a.
-Tube Loop Detector Cable: Comply with IMSA Specifications 51-5. - b.
-Preformed Loop Detector Cable: As approved by the Engineer. - c.
-Loop Detector Lead-in Cable: Comply with IMSA Specifications 50-2. - 2.
-Detector Loop Sealant:
+A. Inductive Loop Vehicle Detector: A detector consists of a conductor loop or series of loops installed in the roadway, lead-in (feeder) cable, and a sensor (amplifier) unit with power supply installed in a traffic signal controller cabinet.

+1. Cables: All Cables Must be UL Approved.

+- a.
+Preformed Loop Detector Cable: Loop detectors shall be Preformed Direct Burial Inductance Loops.
+Provide loop detector lead in cable of sufficient length as shown on the plans. - b.
+Loop Detector Lead-In Cable: Comply with IMSA Specifications 50-2.

+2. Detector Loop Sealant: